 No. Bugzilla, Perl, the Template Toolkit, and all other support software needed to make Bugzilla work can be downloaded for free.
-MySQL -- the database used by Bugzilla -- is also open-source, but they ask that if you find their product valuable, you purchase a support contract from them that suits your needs.
+MySQL and PostgreSQL -- the databases supported by Bugzilla -- are also open-source.
+MySQL asks that if you find their product valuable, you purchase a support contract from them that suits your needs.